AXDOOMER/MeshGlide/README.md

 ### Development

-Compile and run on Linux: `g++ *.cpp -std=c++11 -lglfw -lGL -lGLU -lglut -lSDL -o FPS_simple && ./FPS_simple`
+Compile and run on Linux: `g++ *.cpp -std=c++14 -lglfw -lGL -lGLU -lglut -lSDL2 -lSDL2_image-std=c++11 -lglfw -lGL -lGLU -lglut -lSDL -o FPS_simple && ./FPS_simple`

 You may need to remove `physics.cpp`.
-It is preferable to compile and run the program using the `run.sh` script.
+It is preferable to compile and run the program using the `run.sh` script because it is tested.

+#### Installation

-Packages that may need to be installed (Debian): `libglfw3 libglfw3-dev libsdl2-image-2.0-0 libsdl2-image-dev freeglut3 freeglut3-dev`
+Packages that may need to be installed (Debian/Ubuntu): `libglfw3 libglfw3-dev libsdl2-image-2.0-0 libsdl2-image-dev freeglut3 freeglut3-dev libsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev`

 ### Random screenshots